-The unit features a comfortable, ergonomic grip with a low height so you are closer to the surface and have more control when sanding.
-Variable speeds allow the sander to be fine tuned for each individual task while the 8-hole hook-and-loop pad makes it easy to change paper.
+Features a comfortable, ergonomic grip with a low height so you are closer to the surface and have more control.
+Variable speeds allow the sander to be fine tuned, while the 8-hole hook-and-loop pad makes it easy to change paper.

 It is important to note that this is a tool only – you will also need a battery and a charger to make it work.